troclaux/notes/aws.md

   - ensures that you have compute capacity available when you need it
 - dedicated hosts: get an entire physical server to yourself
   - an isolated server with configurations you can control
+  - ideal for BYOL model, because licenses are tied to the physical server
 - dedicated instances: instances that run on hardware dedicated to your account, but aws manages the host
   - cheaper than dedicated host
   - you don't have control over hardware configuration